derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">What if I want to give it back to them?</code> asked George, though he privately knew he had no intention of giving it back.

 <code style="font-family: courier new, monospace;">That will be your choice.
 That's all I'm giving you.
 Choice.
-It's never been yours before, has it.
+It's never been yours before, has it?
 Goodbye George.</code> That chat closed and M was gone.
 George quickly searched through his applications but couldn't find anything that looked like the chat application M had somehow installed on his computer.
 He checked his phone again.
 The money was still there, of course.

 *So that's it,* he thought.
 And George Hanawalt grinned.